Collaborators

 - KOMAGOME Complete

-Highest-signal authority edge on the site: Scoobert → CHAI → MANA/KANA → KOMAGOME → OKAME → Japanese lyrics/TV press.
+The clearest documented credit chain on the site runs: Scoobert → CHAI → MANA/KANA → KOMAGOME → OKAME → Japanese lyrics/TV press.
 YUUKA and CHIHIRO (ex-つぼみ大革命); Walton produced WE CAN'T DOLL (Aug 2025) and co-produced, mixed, and performed on CHAHHAN (Feb 2026).
 Uta-Net indexes 作曲 Scoobert Doobert・MANA・KANA on both singles.

 - Kerri Medders Complete

 Texas-born singer-songwriter and actress (SEAL Team, Alexa & Katie).
 Luke Francis Walton co-wrote, produced, and played on Kerri Medders' 2017 EP Lot 17 with Brandon Woodward.
-Oct 2016 Pop Culturalist on *Fall Away*: Kerri names Walton and Woodward as producers who "also double as my band members."
+The 2016 single Fall Away is a public-record Tiny Giant-era credit: Kerri Medders interviews name Walton and Woodward as producers, band members, and writing partners; the International Songwriting Competition listed Fall Away as a 2016 semi-finalist with Medders, Walton, and Woodward credited as songwriters.

 - Nina Francis Complete